Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 #### C++ Plug-In Implementation

 The C++ plug-in implements a service as an object with functions defined in an abstract class (this abstract class and its parent classes with the GUID are the only information about the plug-in implemented in the client application).
-The plug-in consists of a sharable library including a method named Factory which creates the C++ object (the client cannot instantiate this object because the plug-in implementation is not visible).
+The plug-in consists of a shareable library including a method named Factory which creates the C++ object (the client cannot instantiate this object because the plug-in implementation is not visible).
 Foundation classes provide in the package *Plugin* a method named *Load()*, which enables the client to access the required service through a library.

 That method reads the information regarding available plug-ins and their locations from the resource file *Plugin* found by environment variable *CSF_PluginDefaults*: